 The dark web is a layer even deeper: technically also part of the deep web (which makes it inaccessible unless you know exactly where to go), but focused on illegal activities and services.
 It can be pretty gruesome.
 Some people call it the place where humanity's darkest side surfaces.

 Oh my fuck... combining anonymous authority with embarrassing appeals to fear.
-And by her own definitions, nothing about the dark web requires it to be a subset of the deep web.
+And she describes it as a "layer" to make it sound like a distinct thing when it isn't; it's just an arbitrary division of content.
+And by her own definitions, nothing about the dark web requires it to be a subset of the deep web, but she has to insist on that because it suits her scary narrative of a "deeper layer".

 So what exactly is on the dark web?